j5t3313/f1-strategy-sim/README.md

 4. Commit the updated pickle file and redeploy
 5. App switches from "Prior model" to "Posterior model" for that circuit

+### Automated Updates via GitHub Actions

+A workflow in `.github/workflows/update-models.yml` automates the pipeline.
+Go to the Actions tab, select "Update Tire Models," choose the circuit and session from the dropdowns, and run.
+The workflow installs pipeline dependencies, runs `fit_models.py`, commits the updated model files, and pushes.
+Railway redeploys automatically on the new commit.

+Requires write permissions for Actions: Settings → Actions → General → Workflow permissions → "Read and write permissions."

 ### Available circuits

 ```